Spirit Daily Blog

 “You’re not pretty enough.
 Look at how much better their life is.
 Nobody really likes you.
 You need more ‘followers.’
 You need more ‘likes.'”

 Oh, social media: isn’t it just everywhere, including the intricacies of our spirits?
-Now, Zuckerberg, mastermind of Facebook, wants everyone to wear computers as eyeglasses, seeing everything as “virtual,” interactin–he actually says this–more with AI than with people.
+Now, Zuckerberg, mastermind of Facebook, wants everyone to wear computers as eyeglasses, seeing everything as “virtual,” interacting–he actually says this–more with AI than with fellow humans.

 Now Julie saw what her staring at her phone had done: hospital scenes of her parents crying, her brothers slumped against or punching a wall.